sbrugman/deep-learning-papers/README.md

 _note: also includes some papers that use SIFT_

 ## Text (in the Wild) Recognition
+* COCO-Text: Dataset and Benchmark for Text Detection and Recognition in Natural Images, jun 2016, [arxiv](https://arxiv.org/pdf/1601.07140v2.pdf)
 * Recursive Recurrent Nets with Attention Modeling for OCR in the Wild, mar 2016, [arxiv](https://arxiv.org/pdf/1603.03101v1)
 * Efficient Scene Text Localization and Recognition with Local Character Refinement, apr 2015, [arxiv](https://arxiv.org/pdf/1504.03522.pdf)
 * Reading Text in the Wild with Convolutional Neural Networks, dec 2014, [arxiv](https://arxiv.org/pdf/1412.1842v1.pdf)